Fire and rescue services

 We advise:

-Reconsider your need to travel to Ethiopia overall due to the ongoing civil unrest and armed conflicts throughout the country.
+Reconsider your need to travel to Ethiopia overall due to the risk of civil unrest and the threat of armed conflict.

 Other levels apply in some areas.